grantf28/SudokuSolver/README.md

 ## Tests (Optional)

-- Going into more detail on code and technologies used
+- Going into more detail on code and technologies used.

 ---